kubevirt/monitoring/docs/runbooks/VirtOperatorDown.md

 This alert indicates a failure at the level of the cluster.
 As a result, critical cluster-wide management functionalities, such as certification rotation, upgrade, and reconciliation of controllers, are currently not available.

-Note, however, that `virt-operator` is not directly responsible for virtual machines in the cluster.
-Therefore, its temporary unavailability does not significantly affect custom workloads.
+Note, however, that `virt-operator` is not directly responsible for virtual machines (VMs) in the cluster.
+Therefore, its temporary unavailability does not significantly affect VM workloads.

 ## Diagnosis